Symplectic cuts and open/closed strings I: Introduction

 The symplectic cut construction has a very broad range of applications, and throughout the paper we focus on the setting of toric Calabi--Yau threefolds.
 Every toric CY3 $(X,\omega)$ admits a Hamiltonian $U(1)^3$ action, and the corresponding moment map defines a polytope with boundaries and corners where the action degenerates, see Figure~\ref{fig:intro-ex}.
 The toric setting admits a natural class of symplectic cuts associated with hyperplanes of rational slope within the moment polytope of $(X,\omega)$.
 As we explain in the main body of the paper, there is a close relationship between this class of symplectic cuts and a class of Lagrangian submanifolds known as ``toric Lagrangians'' studied extensively in the physics literature.

-In this paper we initiate our study of \emph{quantum} symplectic cuts by considering equivariant Gauged Linear Sigma Models (\eGLSM) with target $(X,\omega)$. \footnote{Here the equivariant parameters $\e_i$ are associated to a symplectic quotient description $(X,\omega) = \BC^{r+3}\sslash U(1)^r$ where they are related to rotations of the ambient space $\BC^{r+3}$.} We focus on worldsheets with genus zero and one puncture (disks), and consider both $A$ and $B$-type boundary conditions.
+In this paper we initiate our study of \emph{quantum} symplectic cuts by considering equivariant Gauged Linear Sigma Models (\eGLSM) with target $(X,\omega)$. \footnote{Here the equivariant parameters $\e_i$ are associated to a symplectic quotient description $(X,\omega) = \BC^{r+3}\sslash U(1)^r$ where they are related to rotations of the ambient space $\BC^{r+3}$.
+By ``quantum'' we refer to stringy instanton effects which promote classical cohomology to quantum cohomology.
+This should not be confused with quantization with respect to $g_s$.} We focus on worldsheets with genus zero and one puncture (disks), and consider both $A$ and $B$-type boundary conditions.
 While the study of $B$-branes in \eGLSM~is well developed, $A$-branes are much less understood.
 One of the main results of this work is a proposal for including toric $A$-branes in the \eGLSM~framework.
 This proposal is motivated by the relation between symplectic cuts and toric Lagrangians in classical geometry, and is supported both by a physical interpretation and by explicit computations of the $A$-brane's superpotential.